Content from Introduction to Genome Annotation

 --gff-output-path ${output}

-A typical job will take ~40 mins to finish depedning on the GPU the job gets allocated.
+A typical job will take ~40 mins to finish depending on the GPU the job gets allocated.

-You can count the nubmer of predictions in your gff3 file using the following command:
+You can count the number of predictions in your gff3 file using the following command:

 BASH